 We now discuss how to implement our $\seplamD$ algorithm, which we have done in \matlab, and describe its overall work complexity.
 We give detailed remarks in the following subsections, while high-level pseudocode is given in \cref{alg:seplamd}.

 \begin{algfloat}[t]

-\algnote{ To keep the pseudocode a reasonable length, we make some simplifying assumptions: optimization converges to local/global minimizers exactly, $z_\mathrm{init}$ computed in lines 9 and 19, for restarting optimization, is never a stationary point of $\fD(z)$, and the ``search point'' $z_0$ is such that all encountered values of $\eps$ are not singular values of \mbox{$\smin(A-z_0 I)$} and $\smin(B-z_0 I)$, per the assumptions given in \cref{sec:components} and \cref{sec:overlap}.
-Lines 3-15 describe the core of the interpolation-based globality certificate, where we only give a broad outline of the interpolation process for approximating $d_\eps(\theta)$; more details are given in \cref{sec:d_eps_eval} and \cref{sec:interp_cert}. } \end{algfloat}
+\algnote{ To keep the pseudocode a reasonable length, we make some simplifying assumptions: optimization converges to local/global minimizers exactly, $z_\mathrm{init}$ computed in lines 9 and 19, for restarting optimization, is never a stationary point of $\fD$, and the~``search point" $z_0$ is such that all encountered values of $\eps$ are not singular values of \mbox{$\smin(A-z_0 I)$} and $\smin(B-z_0 I)$, per the assumptions given in \cref{sec:components} and \cref{sec:overlap}.
+Lines 3-15 describe the core of the interpolation-based globality certificate, where we only give a broad outline of the interpolation process for approximating $d_\eps$; note that for numerical reasons, each certificate should actually be done with~$\tilde \eps = (1 - \tau) \eps$, where~$\tau \in (0,1)$ is some relative tolerance.
+See \cref{sec:d_eps_eval} and \cref{sec:interp_cert} for more implementation details. } \end{algfloat}